Many-body localization as a percolation phenomenon: Charge-density relaxation

 In Fig.~\ref{fig3}, typical $\tilde C_q(t)$ are shown for $L=24$ and $N_{dis} = 50$.
-For $W>2$, it is rather evident that the DCF is not just a simple exponential one, expected for the normal diffusion, $D(t)= const$.
-Indeed, the decays in Fig.~\ref{fig3} are much better represented with a stretched-exponential form $\tilde C_q(t) = \exp[ - D_0 q^2 t \; A(t) ]$.
-Here $D_0$ is an effective diffusion parameter while $A(t)=\frac{1}{\beta} (t_0/t)^{1-\beta}$ introduces corrections due to non-diffusive dynamics for $\beta <1$.
-In order to get $A(t)$ of the order of unity for the studied time-window, $t\sim 10^2$, we set $t_0=50$.
-Values of $\beta$ are plotted in Fig.~\ref{fig5}b (empty symbols), ranging from $\beta = 0.76$ for $W=2$ to $\beta = 0.54$ for $W=5$, whereas $D_0$ is exponentially suppressed with $W$, as shown by empty symbols in Fig.~\ref{fig5}a.
-In order to rationalize to some extent these charge-modulation decays, the behavior of $\beta$ may be related to the sparsening of the MB connectivity graph, while the behavior of $D_0$ represents the overall decrease of transition rates in Eq.~(\ref{re}).
+For $W>2$, it is rather evident that the DCF is not just a simple exponential one, expected for normal diffusion, $D(t)=$ const.
+Indeed, the decays in Fig.~\ref{fig3} are much better represented by a stretched-exponential form, $\tilde C_q(t) = \exp[ - D_0 q^2 t \; A(t) ]$.
+Here $D_0$ is an effective diffusion parameter, while $A(t)=\frac{1}{\beta} (t_0/t)^{1-\beta}$ introduces corrections due to non-diffusive dynamics for $\beta <1$.
+In order to get $A(t)$ of the order of unity for the studied time window, $t\sim 10^2$, we set $t_0=50$.
+Values of $\beta$ are plotted in Fig.~\ref{fig5}b) (open symbols), ranging from $\beta = 0.76$ for $W=2$ to $\beta = 0.54$ for $W=5$, whereas $D_0$ is exponentially suppressed with $W$, as shown by open symbols in Fig.~\ref{fig5}a).
+These charge-modulation decays may be rationalized by associating the behavior of $\beta$ to the sparsening of the MB connectivity graph while relating the behavior of $D_0$ to the overall decrease of transition rates in Eq.~(\ref{re}).